Translate

 It is the moment when the divided self, exhausted from managing its own existence, rests in the simplicity of being guided.
 And in that resting, you discover that the help you sought was always the nature of your own awareness, spacious, silent, and overflowing with clarity.

-1.6 Guide us to the path of the mustaqeem / those who are actively realigning themeselves with truth (to fulfill their covenant with Allah).
+1.6 Guide us to the path of the mustaqeem / the ones who are actively realigning themselves with truth (to fulfill their covenant with Allah).

 NOTES : This verse arises from a deep inner sincerity.
 It is the moment when the mind recognises its own limits and turns toward the presence that has been guiding it all along.
 The request for guidance is not a plea born of weakness, but the natural movement of a heart that understands that clarity comes only when resistance falls away.